lizmat/articles/5to6-classes.md

 Then there is the way that is used a lot, but which depends on the implementation of the object.
-Since the object in Perl 5 is usually just a a hash reference with benefits, one can *use* the object as a hash reference:
+Since the object in Perl 5 is usually just a a hash reference with benefits, one *can* use the object as a hash reference if one wants to break the encapsulation of the object:

     # Perl 5
     my $point = Point->new( x => 42, y => 666 );